Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 05.26.31 UTC
+- WIB: Selasa, 25 Februari 2025 06.23.31 UTC
-- WITA: Selasa, 25 Februari 2025 06.26.31 UTC
+- WITA: Selasa, 25 Februari 2025 07.23.31 UTC
-- WIT: Selasa, 25 Februari 2025 07.26.31 UTC
+- WIT: Selasa, 25 Februari 2025 08.23.31 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship